-

 Maocha (loose shu) format

-Vintage 2022: youth and potential
+Vintage 2022: Youth and Potential

-Expected flavor and aroma: depth and purity
+Expected taste and aroma: depth and purity

 - Infusion: Thick, dense, dark, but clean and transparent.